If you only travel to places everyone else does, you will only have experiences similar to everyone else.

 The place gave vibes of Ladakh’s Pangong lake(except that it was almost deserted- the best part) and was a sight to behold.
 The setting was unimaginable; the feeling indescribable.

-Submerged in Maharana Pratap Sagar(a reservoir created by Pong dam in early 1970’s), Bathu ki Ladi are a centuries’ old cluster of temples in Kangra district.
+Submerged in Maharana Pratap Sagar(a reservoir created by Pong dam in the early 1970s), Bathu ki Ladi is a centuries’ old cluster of temples in Kangra district.
 They are believed to be built by the Pandavas while some think it was constructed by a local king.
 The fact though remains unknown.

-- Dharamshala-Kangra to Jawali(About 60 kms).
+- Dharamshala-Kangra to Jawali(About 60 km).
 Jawali is a small village from where the rough road stretching around 10kms to the temples begin.
 We hired motorcycles from Dharamshala and followed this route.

-- The second would be to via Dhameta, a small town in Kangra .
-A further 3 kms from here would take you to the reservoir from where you can reach the temples via boat ride.
+- The second would be to via Dhameta, a small town in Kangra.
+A further 3 km from here would take you to the reservoir from where you can reach the temples via boat ride.

 *Beware of the blazing sun.